Modena

 The Church of Sant’Agostino

 In the case of Alfonso IV, these decorations became permanent, a unique event in the history of European funerary art.
-Indeed, the incredible artwork displays a remarkable series of monarchs, empresses, kings and queens, saints and holy men, bishops, and popes.
+The incredible artwork displays a remarkable series of monarchs, empresses, kings and queens, saints and holy men, bishops, and popes.

 What Happened After the Earthquake